 A separator is a comment, blank, tab, form feed or source line boundary.
-Euclid-S programs are free-format; that is, the identifiers, keywords, literals, operators and special characters which make up a program may have any number of separators between them.
+Programs are free-format; that is, the identifiers, keywords, literals, operators and special characters which make up a program may have any number of separators between them.
 Separators cannot be embedded in identifiers, keywords, literals or operators, except that blanks may appear as part of the value of a string literal.
 Identifiers, keywords and literals must not cross line boundaries.
 At least one separator must appear between adjacent identifiers, keywords and literals.

-NOTATION
+SYNTACTIC NOTATION

-The following sections define the syntax of Euclid-S.
+The following sections define the syntax of SE.

-The following notation is used: {item} means zero or more of the item [item] means the item is optional
+The following notation is used:

+{item} means zero or more of the item [item] means the item is optional id for identifier expn for expression typeDefn for typeDefinition